The Many Benefits of Restorative Yoga

 As you steadily work your way through a series of restorative poses, you’ll slowly gather more energy, and you’ll feel yourself calming down.

-Restorative yoga works because it targets glands and other features of you anatomy so as to create de-stressing.
+Restorative yoga works because it targets glands and other features of your anatomy so as to create de-stressing.

-There’s more below about the beginner restorative yoga below.
+There’s more below about the beginner restorative yoga below, or here.

 In the pictures, we demonstrate some restorative poses with some of the many props at the Flametree Studio.